The Interpretive Design Company

 We research stories, develop themes and key messages, write content, design, create interpretive/concept plans and project manage production.
 Our award winning projects have been recognised nationally and internationally.

 We acknowledge the Traditional Owners of the land we work on, the Gumbaynggirr people, and pay our respects to their Elders past and present.

-Dee is the driving force and creative talent that has established the Interpretive Design Company as a premier creative studio.
+Dee is the driving force and creative talent at The Interpretive Design Company.
 In a life of curious twists and turns – Art, Music, Computers and Art again – Dee returned to the world of design for her daytime career in 2002.
 About Dee

 The Interpretive Design Company has given Peter the opportunity to pursue his life-long passion for writing.
 His application to researching themes and stories, and attention to detail are creatively blended into engaging text.
 About Peter

 Our clients include state, federal and local government departments.
 We have been contracted by NGO’s, indigenous groups and private enterprise.
 We work at home (Australia) and abroad.